carlosabalde/libvmod-cfg/README.rst

    :alt: Travis CI badge
    :target: https://travis-ci.org/carlosabalde/libvmod-cfg/

-VMOD useful to access to contents of environment variables and local or remote configuration files from VCL.
+VMOD useful to access to contents of environment variables and local or remote files from VCL, usually for configuration purposes.

-Currently JSON and Python's ConfigParser .INI-like configuration files are supported.
+Currently (1) JSON files; (2) Python's ConfigParser .INI-like files; and (3) files containing collections of pattern matching rules are supported.
 Remote files can be accessed via HTTP or HTTPS.

 Looking for official support for this VMOD?
-Please, contact `Allenta Consulting <https://www.allenta.com>`_, a `Varnish Software Premium partner <https://www.varnish-software.com/partner/allenta-consulting>`_.
+Please, contact `Allenta Consulting <https://www.allenta.com>`_, a `Varnish Software Premier Partner <https://www.varnish-software.com/partner/allenta-consulting>`_.

 SYNOPSIS
 ========